Kuranda, Queensland: History

 St Saviour's Anglican Church was built in 1915.
 Its colourful glass windows were added in 2002.

+In the 1930s, the Fairyland Tea Gardens were developed as a tourist attraction to experience the local rainforest.

 Clohesy River Provisional School opened on 21 August 1933 and closed in 1939.

 The Barron Gorge Hydroelectric Power Station was built nearby in the 1960s.

 From the 1970s onwards, Kuranda promoted itself as the 'village in the rainforest'.
 The concept served two purposes.
 It attracted those seeking a bohemian enclave in which to reside as well as a being a tourist promotional strategy.
 Throughout the 1970s and 1980s Kuranda was popular with alternative lifestylers, a theme that still runs through the local community today.
 Tourism became the backbone of the local economy.

 Kuranda Library opened in 1996 and underwent a major refurbishment in 2015.

 Kuranda State High School opened on 22 January 1998 at 260 Myola Road in Myola.
 In 2007, Kuranda District State School and Kuranda State High School amalgamated to form Kuranda District State College, by expanding the Kuranda State High School site at Myola.
 Kuranda State High School's website was archived.

+Cairns Rudolf Steiner School opened on 29 January 2002 in Stratford in Cairns.
+It subsequently relocated to Kuranda and was renamed Cairns Hinterland Steiner School.

 Although historically and currently Kuranda is in the Shire of Mareeba, following a rationalisation of local government areas, between 2008 and 2013 all of the Shire of Mareeba was within the Tablelands Region.
-This unpopular decision was reversed with the reinstatement of the Shire of Mareeba in 2014.
+This decision was unpopular with the residents of the shire and was reversed following a vote by residents with the reinstatement of the Shire of Mareeba on 1 January 2014.